-Shift change penalty for working more than eight (8) hours in a twenty-four (24) hour period does not apply for shift and day off bid or requested by employees which have different starting times consistent with current practice.
+Shift change penalty for working more than eight (8) hours in a twenty-four (24) hour period does not apply for regular shift and days off bid or requested by employees which have different starting times consistent with current practice.

-Overtime shall be paid at the rate of time and one-half (1 1/2).
+Overtime shall be paid at the rate of time and one-half (1-1/2).
 The form of compensation for overtime shall be pay or compensatory time off, at the option of the Agency.
 If compensatory time is used, it shall be credited at the appropriate overtime rate.
 Any compensatory time accrued in excess of eighty (80) hours will be paid off within the pay period of the month following the month in which it is accrued.

-No application of this Article shall be construed or interpreted to provide for compensation for overtime at a rate exceeding time and one-half $(1 \ 1/2)$, or to effect a "pyramiding" of overtime, i.e., time and one-half $(1 \ 1/2)$.
+No application of this Article shall be construed or interpreted to provide for compensation for overtime at a rate exceeding time and one-half (1-1/2), or to effect a "pyramiding" of overtime, i.e., time and one-half (1-1/2).